 Looking for a bible verse about parents so you can draw some inspiration?
 Encouraging and growing your child’s faith starts at home.
 Your kids watch what you do, listen to what you say, and try to copy you.
 Every parent has experienced their child repeating something they said or did when they didn’t think their child was paying attention.
 Parenting is hard, probably the hardest thing you’ll ever do.
 But, with a little support, you can give your kids all the love and encouragement they need to grow their faith and become strong individuals.
 And you can find that support right in your Bible.
-Here are some of my favorite bible verses about parenting responsibilities because they help inspire you to have faith and to choose your path wisely.
+Here are some of my favorite bible verses about parenting responsibilities because they help encourage you to have faith and to choose your path wisely.
 The word of god is helpful when you need guidance so I hope you find these parenting bible verses comforting.

 So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.